 - Providing a source of income to family members

-- Caring for an elderly or disabled loved one or minor child
+- Caring for an elderly or disabled loved one or for a minor child

 - Supporting a charity

-Trusts allow a great degree of flexibility by allowing settlors to:
+Trusts give settlors flexibility by allowing them to:

 - Choose a reliable trustee

-- Set terms for how the trust property should be handled
+- Set terms for how property is handled

 - Control how beneficiaries receive and use the trust property